 MongoDB stores data in the form of BSON documents, which are rich mappings of keys, or field names, to values.
 BSON supports a rich collection of types, and fields in BSON documents may hold arrays of values or embedded documents.
 All documents in MongoDB must be less than 16MB, which is the BSON document size.

-All records are part of a collection, which is a logical grouping of documents in a MongoDB database.
+All documents are part of a collection, which are a logical groupings of documents in a MongoDB database.
 The documents in a collection share a set of indexes, and typically these documents share common fields and structure.

 In MongoDB the database construct is a group of related collections.
 Each database has a distinct set of data files and can contain a large number of collections.
-Also, each database has one distinct write lock, that blocks operations to the database during write operations.
 A single MongoDB deployment may have many databases.

 In order to ensure that all modifications to a MongoDB data set are durably written to disk, MongoDB records all modifications to a journal that it writes to disk more frequently than it writes the data files.
 The journal allows MongoDB to successfully recover data from data files after a mongod instance exits without flushing all changes.